 If there be any religious system more closely connected with the institution [of Masonry] than others, it is Judaism.29

-Although the order claims to be open to all races and all religions, the American lodges refused to initiate any Negro as a brethren and rejected the legitimacy of any Negro Masonic lodges.
-In 1775, the Grand Lodge of England instigated the first lodge of Negroes in Boston, which eventually assumed the status of grand lodge and chartered other Negro Prince Hall lodges.
-Today, relations between the white and the American of African descent lodges have improved.
+Although the order claims to be open to all races and all religions, the American lodges refused to initiate any Americans of African descent as a brethren and rejected the legitimacy of any of their Masonic lodges.
+In 1775, the Grand Lodge of England instigated the first lodge of Americans of African descent in Boston, which eventually assumed the status of grand lodge.

 During the time the Monument was built, the organization was mostly a middle class order that mirrored the mores and mentality of the epoch: piety, sobriety, moral responsibility, thrift, and industry.
 In many respects, it exemplified the Protestant ethic at its best.